Diseases & Conditions

 - Catching or locking of your knee

 After discussing your symptoms and medical history, your doctor will examine your knee.
-He or she will check for tenderness along the joint line where the meniscus sits.
+They will check for tenderness along the joint line where the meniscus sits.
 This often signals a tear.

-Because other knee problems cause similar symptoms, your doctor may order imaging tests to help confirm the diagnosis.
+Because other knee injuries can cause similar symptoms, your doctor may order imaging tests to help confirm the diagnosis.

-In contrast, the inner two-thirds of the meniscus lacks a blood supply.
-Without nutrients from blood, tears in this "white" zone cannot heal.
-These complex tears are often in thin, worn cartilage.
-Because the pieces cannot grow back together, tears in this zone are usually surgically trimmed away.
+In contrast, the inner two-thirds of the meniscus lacks a significant blood supply.
+Without nutrients from blood, tears in this "white" zone with limited blood flow cannot heal.
+Because the pieces cannot grow back together, symptomatic tears in this zone that do not respond to conservative treatment are usually trimmed surgically.

 RICE.
 The RICE protocol is effective for most sports-related injuries.
 RICE stands for Rest, Ice, Compression, and Elevation.